 Why do we give all those vaccines to cats?

-Our feline friends not only need food, love, and a clean litter box (or two), but they need vaccinations to keep them healthy!
+Our feline friends not only need food, love, and a clean litter box (or two), but they need vaccinations as a way to keep them healthy!
 The Rabies, FVRCP, and FeLV vaccines each serve specific roles in protecting your cat’s health and happiness.

 -- We’ve all heard of the RABIES virus.
 It is almost 100% fatal in anyone who contracts it - dog, person, cat, fox, coyote, or rodent.
 Rabies has lost much of its power to create fear in the developed world because we can effectively prevent transmission to our pets and ourselves.
 RABIES vaccination is governed by state law.
 If you don’t bring your records demonstrating your vaccination is up-to-date, we may have to re-vaccinate your pet.
 The Rabies Vaccine must be given once a year and is a MANDATORY vaccine for all pets.